eslint/rfcs/designs/2019-linter-options/README.md

 This is very similar to `.eslintignore` file.
 Each value is a file pattern as same as the line of `.eslintignore` file.
 ESLint compares the path to source code files and the file pattern then it ignores the file if it was matched.
 The path to source code files is addressed as relative to the entry config file, as same as `files`/`excludedFiles` properties.

-ESLint concatenates all ignore patterns from all of `.eslintignore`, `--ignore-path`, `--ignore-pattern`, and `linterOptions.ignorePatterns`.
-If there are multiple `linterOptions.ignorePatterns`, all of them are concatenated.
+ESLint concatenates all ignore patterns from all of `.eslintignore`, `--ignore-path`, `--ignore-pattern`, and `coreOptions.ignorePatterns`.
+If there are multiple `coreOptions.ignorePatterns`, all of them are concatenated.
 The order is:

 1. `--ignore-path` or `.eslintignore`.
-1. `linterOptions.ignorePatterns` in the appearance order in the config array.
+1. `coreOptions.ignorePatterns` in the appearance order in the config array.
 1. `--ignore-pattern`

 Negative patterns mean unignoring.
 For example, `!.*.js` makes ESLint checking JavaScript files which start with `.`.
 Negative patterns are used to override parent settings.